tomahawk-jupiter/jupiter-book/README.md

     const connectionString = MONGO_URI_L + dbName + MONGO_URI_R;

-This is so different test databases can be used.
+This is so different test databases can be used in each test file.

 ### Starting the api